gopi-suvanam/scribbler-website/scribble-pad/IIT-H-Aug-2024.md

 4. **Demo Day and Awards on 25th August:**
    - The hackathon will culminate in a demo day on the 25th of August, where teams will present their projects to a panel of judges.
 The best projects will be recognized and awarded prizes in an awards ceremony following the demos.

-## How to Register

-Use this link to register your team:  https://forms.gle/QHtsZhyB34QwdAuD9

-Join the Discord channel here: [IIT-H Scribble Pad](https://discord.com/invite/yZEXCHmPk8).